waynetheisinger/mariadb/README.md

 - MYSQL_USER
 - MYSQL_DATABASE
 - STAGED_ENVIRONMENT: if this is set to anything other than production the backup won't run
-- FILEBEAT_VERSION: the version of Filebeat to install, Defaults to 5.6.1

 And optionally